Check if you can get your money back after a scam

 See our advice on getting your money back if you paid by card or PayPal.

-Your bank or building society should reimburse you if it’s registered with the Lending Standards Board under their Contingent Reimbursement Model Code (CRM Code).
+Your bank or building society should refund your money if they were registered under the 'Contingent Reimbursement Model Code' (CRM Code).

-If you've paid by Direct Debit
+If you paid by Direct Debit

 You should be able to get a full refund under the Direct Debit Guarantee.
+You can find out about the Direct Debit Guarantee on the Direct Debit website.

 If you can’t get your money back and you think this is unfair